 Mostly all popular website hosts use Softaculous to provide automatic, simple installation and configuration of tens and sometimes hundreds of commonly used applications.
 DreamHost grants access to only a handful.

 Even popular content management systems like Drupal and Magento must be installed manually.

 Earlier in this DreamHost review, I said a few good words about the customer control panel.
 Indeed, this quick and easy to navigate all-in-one solution has its merits but it also lacks certain functionality.

 cPanel is the most widely adopted hosting control panel in the world because of its tremendous functionality and degree of control.
 Even the most inexperienced users can learn how to manage their files directly through the browser in minutes.

 Over at DreamHost, the only way to access your files directly is through FTP.
 Not that this is a bad thing, as FTP clients tend to be faster and more secure than web browsers, but I find the lack of direct access rather odd.

 Another thing missing is a WordPress login button.
 Many control panels either log you straight into the WordPress admin area with the click of a button or, at the very least, send you to the admin login page.
 Nothing of the sort is available at DreamHost.

-Note that the second and thirds point are not real limitations.
+Note that the second and third points are not real limitations.
 Technically savvy users will have no problem setting up the apps they need, and file access through FTP client is much more secure than through a browser.

 Still, these are features that practically all of the best website hosting providers have by default, and the absence is worth mentioning.